Leatherwolf: New lineup and Kill the Hunted (2019–present)

-On February 11, 2019, Leatherwolf announced on their Facebook page that they have parted ways with lead vocalist and original member Michael Olivieri for reasons unknown.
-On August 1, 2019, the band officially introduced Keith Adamiak as their new lead vocalist, and announced the return of guitarist Geoff Gayer and bassist Paul Carman, in place of Luke Man and Patrick Guyton, respectively.
+On February 11, 2019, Leatherwolf announced on their Facebook page that they had parted ways with lead vocalist and original member Michael Olivieri for reasons unknown.
+On August 1, 2019, the band officially introduced Keith Adamiak as their new lead vocalist, and announced the return of original guitarist Geoff Gayer and bassist Paul Carman, in place of Luke Man and Patrick Guyton, respectively.
 A brand new song, "The Henchman", off their forthcoming studio album, tentatively set for a spring 2020 release, was posted on the band's YouTube channel.